“Peace and Security for an Integrated, United and Sustainable Africa”

 24th & 25th August, 2017 – Johannesburg, South Africa

 The African Leadership Forum brings together Former Heads of State as well as leaders from all sectors across Africa to discuss pressing issues affecting Africa’s sustainable development.
-The African Leadership Forum 2017 builds on three previously successful dialogues convened by H.E.
+The African Leadership Forum 2017 was built on three previously successful dialogues convened by H.E.
 Benjamin W. Mkapa, former President of Tanzania, that have focused on Africa’s transformation, integration in Africa and African business.
-This year, the Forum will be co-chaired by H.E.
+The Forum was co-chaired by H.E.
 Benjamin Mkapa and H.E.
 Thabo Mbeki, former President of South Africa, and held in Johannesburg, South Africa.
-The dialogue will seek to focus attention on the complex dynamics that have caused continuous and endless conflicts to rise and linger and will resolve how to practically and realistically navigate through them for lasting peace.
-The overarching objective of the dialogue is to address the following question:
+The dialogue focused on the complex dynamics that have caused continuous and endless conflicts to rise and linger, and deliberated on how to practically and realistically navigate through them for lasting peace.
+The overarching objective of the dialogue was to address the following question:

 “What are the issues and circumstances that hinder peace and security and what needs to be done to curb them for sustained peace and security?”